VertigoOne1/securia/README.md

 - bug - increase partition counts to at least 5 per topic to allow better balancing to processors - will be rolled into kafkadmin routines
 - check if transaction-id is not mis-used in our case, there was a future purpose to it, but it might need to to be re-engineered already.
 - configure securia charts to use the secrets from percona operator via secret injection, then database user management is automated, same for kafkauser
-- longer term, were going to be multi-tenant.. that requires federated auth and social auth.
+- longer term, were going to be multi-tenant, this requires ownership and membership systems

 ## DONE